-As part of Neighbourhood Week of Action in 2024, the Engagement and Communities Officers and Tenancy Management team at Community Gateway joined forces with the and the Neighbourhood Policing Team to respond to concerns raised by tenants and residents about increasing anti-social behaviour (ASB) on Ashmoor Street in City Centre.
+As part of Neighbourhood Week of Action in 2024, the Engagement and Communities Officers and Tenancy Management team at Community Gateway joined forces with the Neighbourhood Policing Team to respond to concerns raised by tenants and residents about increasing anti-social behaviour (ASB) on Ashmoor Street in the City Centre.

 A consultation carried out on the day showed that: